 - Medical malpractice involving human error or defective drugs

 In all of these instances, the victim can file a lawsuit based on physical injury, emotional injury, and any related property damages.
 In some cases, involving extreme harm, normally those involving malpractice or wrongful death, the family of the injured or deceased individual can also bring a lawsuit through an injury attorney in Illinois.

 Claims for Injury in Illinois

-According to federal and state law, individuals filing personal injury claims, with or without the assistance of a Illinois personal injury attorney may be eligible to receive compensation and damages.
+According to federal and state law, individuals filing personal injury claims, with or without the assistance of an attorney may be eligible to receive compensation and damages.

 These are financial awards meant to alleviate:

 - Emotional distress